 - Fill out the form and a member of our team will contact you

 You can add your CTA as voiceover, in text, or as a clickable card directly in the video.
-Ideally, you’ll combine all three to make the most forceful CTA possible.
+To understand which option works best for your customers, you can try A/B testing powered by a platform like Intellimize.
+Or if you prefer, you can combine all three to make the most forceful CTA possible.
 Notice how the video on the landing page linked below includes both a voiceover and text CTA.

 Think Beyond The Landing Page